dkameoka/wg-client-server/README.md

 friend-phone,fd4e:d574:39d0:2::/64,25,2FCeazhMiZL1GO+IHMVzDgVvsv/rJFZcq0XDZwtAnk8=,GHM1EtQMCYvFzkSPdlnGRz8IvpkUS0fyYkkvqEbwcJI=
 friend-laptop,fd4e:d574:39d0:2::1/64,25,KFy3+Q2LTiQ/G5ciVvrArFFFdbpXt73JBXYFT9MMSns=,NyyNX2yrhItvz6y1b0X7hHavlHVMCfqz28QBWgpf44E=
 ```
 6. Generate the configurations with the following command.
-Make sure to include the "." to specify CWD.
+Make sure to include the "." to specify CWD as the output path.
 If qrencode is installed, it will also generate the QR image files.
+Configuration files won't be written to if they haven't changed.
 ```
 ./wgclientserver.py build . myserver.csv myclients.csv
 ```